studiomolga/PLANDSCAPES_2015/README.md

 each visualisation will be saved as pdf in the folder ....

 10) IMPORTANT!
-Resolution of the monitor is has to be set 768 x 1024
+Resolution of the monitor is has to be set 768 x 1024. - the monitor will be set HORIZONTALLY so that mac needs to know that 768 is a width, and 1024 is a heigth

 11) SENSORS - ground in the soil then red and blue on the plant (conductive gel)